 But a first remark is that the rules for propagation are not scale-invariant anymore, they depend on the size of the active front w.
-As a result, the crack path created by a large disk cannot be obtained though a simple zooming factor from the cut due to a smaller disk.
-In other words the wavelength λ and amplitude of the oscillations are not exactly proportional to the diameter of the object.
-However in practice the dependence on w is a weak power, and this non-linear dependence was not reported in experiments (Audoly et al. 2005; Ghatak and Mahadevan 2003; Roman et al. 2003).
-For the sake of simplicity, we will neglect this weak variation of the angle θ with the object size so that the shape of the oscillation is independent of the shape of the object, and only depends on its width.
+As a result the shape of the crack path obtained with a large disk cannot be obtained though a simple zooming factor from the cut due to a smaller disk.
+In other words the wavelength $\lambda$ and amplitude of the oscillations are not proportional to the diameter of the object.
+However in practice the dependence on w is a very weak power, and this non-linear dependence was not reported in experiments [51, 52, 53].

+For the sake of simplicity, we will neglect this weak variation of the angle $\theta$ with the object size.
+Because the direction of propagation has an (almost) constant angle with respect to the active front, we find again that the shape of the oscillation is independent of the shape of the object, and only depends on its width.

 Another consequence is that the locking problem in the kinking event between each phase shift can now be solved by including elastic stretching.
-Before the kinking event (see Fig. 14b), the tool hits the curved crack path, but not the straight active front.
+Before the kinking event (see figure 1.15b), the tool hits the curved crack path, but not the straight active front.
 Within the inextensible fabric model, the crack could not propagate and the tool was therefore locked.
-In cases where we push on a curved front, the rules (18, 19) were generalized (Audoly et al. 2005) in the following way: the difference of the convex hull of (crack path + tool) with the convex hull of the crack path alone (in light gray in Fig. 22) defines an indented reaches the critical value α_c (c, d).
-But as the crack advances, because of the curvature of the convex hull limit, the indentation angle increases (e), leading to a dynamic jump up to configuration (f) where $\alpha = \alpha_c$ is recovered zone (in dark gray in Fig. 22).
-This indented zone plays the same role as the indented active front in Fig. 20b.
-But here this zone is not initially connected to the crack tip because of the curvature of the cut (see Fig. 22b).
-As the tool advances, the indented zone also grows, finally reaching the crack tip, and defining the effective indentation angle α (Fig. 22c).
-When α reaches the critical value computed at (19), propagation may take place, in direction θ given by (18), with respect to the tangent to the crack.
-As the crack propagates, both convex hulls grow, but the indentation angle α is found to increase instead of decreasing (Fig. 22e): the condition for propagation is overshot, and a dynamic phase takes place.
-These dynamic jumps are clearly observed in the experiments (Audoly et al. 2005; Ghatak and Mahadevan 2003; Roman et al. 2003).
+In cases where we push on a curved front, the rules (1.17, 1.18) were generalized [52] in the following way: the difference of the convex hull of (crack path + tool) with the convex hull of the crack path alone (in light gray in figure 1.25) defines an indented zone (in dark gray in figure 1.25).
+This indented zone plays the same role as the indented active front in figure 1.23-b.
+But here this zone is not initially connected to the crack tip because of the curvature of the cut (see figure 1.25-b).
+As the tool advances, the indented zone also grows, reaching the crack tip,